 How are Faults and Damages Determined

 No one wants accidents to happen, but they do.
-In New York State, if there is a bike accident one of the first questions that will be considered is who was at fault.
+In New York State, if there is a bicycle crash one of the first questions that will be considered is who was at fault.
 Once the at-fault party or parties are determined, liability can be calculated.

 In an accident that involves an automobile and a bicycle, the cyclist will typically sustain the most serious injuries, but the motorist is not always the person at fault.
 A full investigation must be performed to determine who the responsible party truly is.

-How do New York Bicycle Accident Lawyers Prove Liability?
+How do New York Bicycle Accident Attorneys Prove Liability?

 After an accident, it is important that there is a thorough investigation into the circumstances that led to its occurrence.
 Contributing factors can be complex and there may be multiple parties who were at fault.
-If your accident was caused by more than one person, then we can help you pursue each party to obtain the maximum compensation.
+If your accident was caused by more than one person, then an experienced New York bicycle accident lawyer can help you pursue each party to obtain the maximum compensation.

 - Other drivers